Today's Articles

 *Rufus Clement was born on this date in 1900.
 He was a Black educator and college administrator.

 A native of Salisbury, North Carolina, Rufus Early Clement was the son of Emma C. Clement.
-He started as a professor and then dean of Livingstone College in Salisbury.
+He began as a professor and later was the dean of Livingstone College in Salisbury.
 Clement then served as the first dean of Louisville Municipal College, now known as Simmons College of Kentucky.
 In 1937, he was named president of Atlanta University, a position he held until his death thirty years later.

 New Poem Each Day